KeshavKokande/Filters_on_an-_image/README.md

 	Open Cv
 	Numpy
 Features for converting the image
-	Gray Scale Image
+	:Gray Scale Image
-	Binary Image
+	,Binary Image
-	Blue Image
+	,Blue Image
-	Smothening the Image
+	,Smothening the Image
-	Bluring the Image
+	,Bluring the Image
-	Detecting the edge of image
+	,Detecting the edge of image
-	Saturation
+	,Saturation
-	Green
+	,Green
-	Red
+	,Red
-	Value
+	,Value
-	Cropping the image
+	,Cropping the image
-	Doubling the image
+	,Doubling the image
-	Transposing the image
+	,Transposing the image.